brianlivian/TDA/README.md

 This project quantifies the topology of financial data.
 The results imply that the shape of data is an indicator of stock market crashes.

-STILL A WORK ON PROGRESS.
+Next Steps: STILL A WORK ON PROGRESS.
 Next steps are applying this same methodology not to stock indices, but to macroeconomic variables (GDP, CPI, Gas Prices, etc.).